kbss-cvut/Semantic-STAMP-tools/inbas-reporting-tool/README.md

 ## Some Notes on Development

 - When working on the UI, do not forget to localize it!
-Message bundle can be found in folder i18n.
+Message bundles can be found in folder `i18n`.
     To see how to use the localized bundle, look into some of the existing components, e.g. `MainView`).
 - DTO <-> Entity transformation is done using the _MapStruct_ library.
-It is executed as a maven plugin during build.
-See `cz.cvut.kbss.inbas.audit.rest.dto.mapper.ReportMapper` for more info.
+It generates the mapper during build.
+See `cz.cvut.kbss.reporting.rest.dto.mapper.DtoMapper` for more info.
 - Options for the UI - remotely loaded options supersede locally loaded options.
 So the algorithm works like this:
     - If a local file with options exists (see for example those in `profiles/ucl/option`), it is used,
     - If a matching query file exists (in `src/main/resources/query` or corresponding profile directories), it supersedes the local file and is used.
     - See `OptionsServiceImpl`.
-- JOPA is set up in `cz.cvut.kbss.inbas.audit.persistence.PersistenceFactory`.
+- JOPA is set up in `cz.cvut.kbss.reporting.persistence.PersistenceFactory`.
 - Write tests!

 ## Deployment